Detection tuning enables you to reduce noise and surfaces critical detections that require immediate attention.

 There are two ways to tune detections: you can add tuning parameters that suppress detections from ever being generated, or you can create tuning rules that hide existing detections based on detection type, participants, or detection properties.

-Tuning parameters enable you to specify known and trusted domains, DNS servers, HTTP CONNECT targets, and HTTP user agents that should not generate a detection.
+Tuning parameters enable you to specify known and trusted domains, DNS servers, and HTTP CONNECT targets that should not generate a detection.
 You can also enable tuning parameters that suppress frequent and redundant detections associated with gateway devices and tor nodes.

 Tuning rules enable you to specify criteria that hide detections that have been generated, but are of low-value and do not require attention.